-We make every effort to constantly improve our health and safety program and promote a high-performing safety culture.
+We strive to continuously enhance our health and safety program while fostering a high-performing safety culture.

 Crew’s health and safety policies are founded on the fundamental principle that people come first.
-At Crew, we are proud of our safety record and commitment to prioritizing a safe working environment for our employees and contractors.
+We maintain a strong emphasis on health and safety throughout our operations and practices.
+Our safety record is a testament to our unwavering dedication to prioritizing a safe environment for our employees, contractors, and the communities we live and work in.

 Our Safety Performance

-– Calvin Dempsey, EHS Advisor, with Crew for 2 years
+– Troy Wilkie, Operations Superintendent, with Crew for 2 years

 Health and Safety